 Previous research has provided evidence that cellular aging is an emergent property of gene networks, which allow for the communication of molecules inside the cell (Qin, manuscript in preparation).
 These gene networks are made up of a supply of DNA segments that interact with one another, but the level of gene expression varies depending on the type of cell and the environment.
 Based on earlier studies, it is evident that these gene networks allow the cell to adapt and survive, and thus depicts the robustness of the cell.

+RESEARCH PLAN

-In this study, we investigate the interconnection between cellular robustness and cellular aging in the yeast Saccharomyces Cerevisiae.
+In this study, we investigate the interconnection between cellular robustness and cellular aging in the yeast Saccharomyces cerevisiae.
 Cellular robustness is defined as the ability of a cell to maintain homeostasis throughout genetic, environmental, or stochastic perturbations, such as temperature, time, and cellular damage.
 Previous research has hypothesized that cells with greater robustness experience a longer lifespan and that phenotypic capacitors influence robustness (Qin, manuscript in preparation).
 Since cellular aging is defined as the deterioration of cellular functions, it follows that as a cell’s network robustness decreases it will be less able to adapt against external perturbations, causing a depletion of functionality of the protein activities (aging).
 Specifically, the Gompertz model predicts a positive correlation between cellular aging and cellular robustness.
-Thus, leading to the formulation of our hypothesis in this study that replicative lifespan in S. Cerevisiae will be directly correlated to robustness and thus to several different proxies of robustness.
+Thus, leading to the formulation of our hypothesis in this study that replicative lifespan in S. cerevisiae will be directly correlated to robustness and thus to several different proxies of robustness.
 The robustness proxies that we investigated in this study included: the number of protein interactions, the number of genetic interactions, evolutionary distance, fitness, and morphological plasticity.
 These robustness factors were selected because data in these areas was most easily accessible.
 This study examined each robustness proxy to determine the relationship to replicative lifespan using R statistical software.
 We examined the relationships between each individual robustness proxy and RLS, the robustness proxies to each other, and multiple combinations of the robustness proxies to RLS.

-MATERIALS AND METHODS

-Data Source
+1. Data Sources

-RLS data for 564 different Saccharomyces Cerevisiae yeast gene deletion mutants was obtained from the Kaeberlein group.
+RLS data for 564 different Saccharomyces cerevisiae yeast gene deletion mutants was obtained from the Kaeberlein group.
 Growth fitness measures in various conditions were obtained from Steinmetz, et.al.
 2002 and Deutschbauer, et.al.
 2005.
-Several network datasets were used including protein-protein interactions from DIP, BioGRID, and BIND [9-11], protein complexes [12, 13], and genetic interactions [14].
+Several network datasets were used including protein-protein interactions from DIP, BioGRID, and BIND, protein complexes, and genetic interactions.
 Evolutionary distance data was given by Dr. Hong Qin.
-Yeast deletion mutation with known effects on morphology is available at the Saccharomyces Cerevisiae Morphological Database (SCMD, http://scmd.gi.k.u-tokyo.ac.jp/).
-SCMD provides a list of 501 morphological parameters in four groups: cell shapes, bud sizes, nucleus locations, and actin localizations (Ohya, 2005 #534) and the analyzed data for morphological plasticity came from this database.
+Yeast deletion mutation with known effects on morphology is available at the Saccharomyces cerevisiae Morphological Database (SCMD, http://scmd.gi.k.u-tokyo.ac.jp/).
+SCMD provides a list of 501 morphological parameters in four groups: cell shapes, bud sizes, nucleus locations, and actin localizations and the analyzed data for morphological plasticity came from this database.
 The variance, standard deviation, and coefficient of variation of the morphological plasticity data set were calculated because they are proportional to the robustness of the cell.